Democrats with Chicago Characteristics

 This hat is inspired by the design of the Chinese Army cap with the difference being that the Chicago Cadet Cap bears the signature light blue and six-pointed red star of the Chicago flag.

 I consider this an art project in that it is inspired by the parallels between Chinese and Chicago politics.
-I held a post-doctoral position at Tsinghua University in Beijing, China 3 years ago.
+I held a post-doctoral position at Tsinghua University in Beijing, China in 2013.
 Before leaving for China, I studied its long history.
-This is 50th anniversary of the Cultural Revolution.
-I’ve had this design idea for some time, but this weekend’s Cultural Revolution Propaganda Poster Art Exhibition spurred me to action.
+When I created this hat in 2016, it was the 50th anniversary of the Cultural Revolution.
+I’d had this design idea for some time, but there was a Cultural Revolution Propaganda Poster Art Exhibition that spurred me to action.
 The history of violence, success of political propaganda, and profundity of the era may hold some lessons for us today.
 Here’s a poster I picked up in Beijing of the kind being discussed tomorrow (Mao’s wearing the hat!).

 Chicago Analog (芝加哥模拟)